 As part of his practice, Mr. Gibby routinely visits the U.S. Patent Office in Alexandria, Virginia, having interviewed hundreds of cases.
 His strategy focuses on working with examiners, rather than resorting to the appellate process.
 As a result, he has a working relationship with numerous examiners across many art units.

 Mr. Gibby has received many accolades and is regularly recognized by leading publications for his work in intellectual property law.
-He was ranked No. 1 in intellectual property by Chambers USA in 2020 and the nine years immediately preceding.
-Mr. Gibby was recognized in The Best Lawyers in America® in 2020 and the seven years immediately preceding, and he was named a 2014 “Denver Lawyer of the Year” in the area of patent law by The Best Lawyers in America®.
-Mr. Gibby was named an “IP Star” by Managing Intellectual Property magazine in 2020 and the seven years immediately preceeding.
-He was recognized as a top patent practitioner in 2020 and the seven years immediately preceding by IAM Patent 1000.
+He was ranked No. 1 in intellectual property by Chambers USA: America's Leading Lawyers for Business in its 2021 and the ten years immediately preceding editions.
+Mr. Gibby was recognized in The Best Lawyers in America® in 2022 and the nine years immediately preceding and he was named a 2014 “Denver Lawyer of the Year” in the area of patent law by The Best Lawyers in America®.
+Mr. Gibby was named an “IP Star” by Managing Intellectual Property magazine in 2020 and the seven years immediately preceding.
+He was recognized as a top patent practitioner in 2021 and the eight years immediately preceding by IAM Patent 1000.
 Mr. Gibby was named by Legal Media Group to its 2013 Guide to the World's Leading Patent Practitioners.
-He was named a Colorado “Super Lawyer” by 5280 Magazine and Super Lawyers magazine in 2006, again in 2020 and the eight years immediately preceding, and was also recognized as a Colorado “Top 100 Super Lawyer” in 2014.
+He was named a Colorado “Super Lawyer” by 5280 Magazine and Super Lawyers magazine in 2006, again in 2021 and the nine years immediately preceding, and was also recognized as a Colorado “Top 100 Super Lawyer” in 2014.
 He was one of eight Denver attorneys to be selected as a 2011 BTI Client Service All-Star.
 Mr. Gibby was selected as a “Life Science Star” in the 2017 and four immediately preceding editions of LMG Life Sciences.
 Law Week Colorado named Mr. Gibby as Barrister's Best Patent Lawyer in 2010, Colorado's Best Patent Attorney in 2009, and 2008 Lawyer of the Year for expanding the law office by 40 percent.
 Mr. Gibby was also selected as Barrister's Best in 2013 and 2021 in the category for Colorado’s Best Intellectual Property Law (non-litigator) by Law Week Colorado.
 He was recommended by Legal 500 US in 2016 for Patent Prosecution.